quixio/quix-streams/docs/write.md

 #### Examples

-This buffer configuration will send data every 100ms or, if no data is buffered in the 1 second timout period, it will flush and empty the buffer anyway.
+The following buffer configuration will send data every 100ms or, if no data is buffered in the 1 second timeout period, it will flush and empty the buffer anyway: